 We are committed to making our web site and its various content pieces fully accessible.
 Accessibility holds the key to equality for young people with disabilities, who, together with their immediate families, represent over 50% of our population.

 We are committed to making our web site and its various content pieces fully inclusive and accessible for people with disabilities.
 Accessibility practices hold the key to equality for students with disabilities in educational settings and beyond.
 Students with disabilities experience a number of barriers including access to information, education, training, and employment.

 Our web site meets WCAG2’s Level A compliance, as required by the Ontario’s AODA Information and Communication Standard of the Integrated Accessibility Regulations.
 We continue to add and improve this web site’s accessibility features with the goal of meeting or exceeding relevant Level AA and Level AAA requirements.

-We believe that it is important for our students see evidence, everywhere they turn, that the adults in their lives are doing everything in their power to make our society a welcoming, inclusive and accessible place for people with disabilities.
-This web site strives to be a model full inclusion in its practices.
+We believe that it is important for our students to see evidence, everywhere they turn, that the adults in their lives are doing everything in their power to make our society a welcoming, inclusive and accessible place for people with disabilities.
+This web site strives to be a model full for inclusion in its practices.

 Provide text alternatives for any non-text content so that it can be changed into other forms people need.
 Examples include: large print, braille, speech, symbols or simpler language.

 Provide alternatives for time-based media, such as video, audio, and animations.
 Examples of alternative content includes: captioning, video description, descriptive transcripts (for videos without audio) transcripts (for audio only media)

 Create content that can be presented in different ways (for example simpler layout) without losing information or structure.

 Make it easier for users to see and hear content including separating foreground from background.

 Make all functionality available from a keyboard.
 For example: The user is able to fully navigate the web site only using a keyboard.